 The university has an anonymous reporting process for victims of sexual assault.
 If a victim does not wish to file a police report or report the incident through the Office of Student Life or the Title IX Coordinator, they may fill out this anonymous report form to give information about what happened.
 The purpose of the anonymous sexual assault report is to assess the danger the incident may present to the community at large as well document it for inclusion in the annual crime statistics.
 No names are used, nor is any information included that might identify the victim.
 If a victim chooses to go this route, it is the victim's choice how much information is shared and all efforts are made to maintain the victim's anonymity.
-Support options and resources are listed at Equity-and-Access/ Title-IX.
+Support options and resources are listed at Equity-and-Access/Title-IX.

-anonymous reporting process visit: Equity-and-Access Title-IX Resources page.
+For more information on Northern Arizona University's Sexual Assault protocol and anonymous reporting process visit: Equity-and-Access Title-IX Resources page.